drhsqlite/pikchr/doc/userman.md

 We simply add the ellipse (and an extra "move") on the first line.
-Even though the coordinate positions of the objects have adjusted, the description of the arrow that connects the box to the cylinder is not based on coordinates or absolute distances and so it does not have to change at all.
-Pikchr will compensate automatically:
+Even though the coordinate positions of the objects have adjusted, the description of the arrow that connects the box to the cylinder is not based on coordinates or absolute distances, so it does not have to change at all.
+Pikchr compensates automatically:

 ~~~~~ pikchr toggle indent
     box; move; circle; move; ellipse; move; cylinder